mcboyd-bu/Website/docs/labs/lab1.rst

 Main Challenge: Driving in Shapes
 """""""""""""""""""""""""""""""""

-For your main challenge, replace the "TODO: (main challenge)" comments with code that allows the car to drive in predefined shapes when a button is pressed.
+For your main challenge, replace the ``TODO: (main challenge)`` comments with code that allows the car to drive in predefined shapes when a button is pressed.

 * After the A button is pressed, the car should drive in a circle.
 * After the B button is pressed, the car should drive in a square.